 Then, filter the results to look for the keywords that have produced zero conversions (in the last 3-6 months).
 You can also calculate your total wasteful spend on these keywords until now.

-Create a filter to find the keywords that give conversion below a certain threshold.
+Create a filter to find the quality score keywords that give conversion below a certain threshold.
 For example, the filter can be – Conversions < .5

-Next, you can remove these low-value keywords from your AdWords account.
+Next, you can remove these low-value keywords from your PPC account.

 But, don’t freak out!